 - Solving bio/biomedical engineering problems, including those associated with the interaction between living and nonliving systems

-- Analyzing, modeling, designing and realizing bio/biomedical engineering devices, systems, components, or processes; and
+- Analyzing, modeling, designing, and realizing bio/biomedical engineering devices, systems, components, or processes

 - Making measurements on and interpreting data from living systems

-The program prepares students to engage in a successful professional bioengineering career or pursue an advance research degree.
+The program prepares students to engage in a successful professional bioengineering career or pursue an advanced research degree.

-Our curriculum consists of 30 credits, nine of which are allocated to required courses in Bioengineering.
-The remaining 21 credits permit students to specialize either in areas appropriate to their individual needs, or to complete the thesis option.
-In order to accommodate working professionals, courses are offered during day and evening hours, as well as weekends on the Long Island (Old Westbury) campus.
+Our curriculum consists of 30 credits, 18 of which are allocated to required courses in Bioengineering.
+Six credits permit students to specialize in areas appropriate to their individual needs, and the remaining six credits allow students to pursue either a project or thesis.
+In order to accommodate working professionals, courses are offered during day and evening hours, as well as weekends on the Long Island campus.

 Thesis Option Master’s Degree

-Students selecting this option will be required to complete 30 credits, including six credits of M.S. thesis courses and 15 credits of general electives.
-Full-time students typically take two semesters to complete the thesis course sequence, which entails planning and conducting research and writing a thesis.
+Students selecting this option will be required to complete 30 credits, including six credits of M.S. thesis courses and six credits of general electives.
+Full-time students typically take two semesters to complete the thesis course sequence, which entails planning and conducting research, and writing a thesis.
 Depending on the thesis topic, students will gain specialized skills and knowledge to make them better qualified for research and development jobs at companies.
 The thesis may also lead to advanced degrees beyond the Master of Science.
 With the approval of a supervising thesis advisor, qualified students pursuing the master’s thesis must:

 - Enroll in two semesters of BIOE 890 MS Thesis I and BIOE 891 MS Thesis II for a maximum of six credits.

 - Prepare reports and verbally defend a formal thesis in accordance with criteria established by the College of Engineering and Computing Sciences.
 A formal written thesis will be archived in the NYIT library.

 Note: All master’s thesis students must strictly adhere to the Master’s Thesis Policies and Guidelines published by NYIT College of Engineering and Computing Sciences.

 Non-Thesis Option Master’s Degree